WE BELIEVE IN THE POWER OF ART TO ENRICH THE LIVES OF ALL. ENJOY THE EXPERIENCE.

 Trams run frequently along North Terrace.
 Alight at either Art Gallery or University of Adelaide stops and walk 125 metres.

-On-street parking and numerous commercial off-street carparks are available nearby.
-Gallery visitors may receive discounted fees at Wilson Parking on North Terrace, opposite the Gallery – ensure you get your carpark ticket stamped at the Information Desk in the Atrium at the Gallery.
+On-street parking and numerous commercial off-street car parks are available nearby.
+Wilson Parking on North Terrace, directly opposite the Gallery, is the most convenient.

 Bicycle parking is available 10 metres to the west of the Gallery’s main entrance.

 The nearest taxi ranks are on Pulteney Street near Rundle Mall (300 metres from the Gallery) and on North Terrace outside the Railway Station and Casino (approximately 500 metres west of the Gallery).

 Group tours are available by arrangement and are a popular and intimate way to engage with the Art Gallery of South Australia.

 Art Gallery of South Australia Kaurna yartangka yuwanthi.
 Ngadlu Kaurna miyurna parna yaitya mathanya Wama Tarntanyaku tampinthi.
 Ngadlu yaitya mathanya kumarta yartanangku Tidna Wirltunangku, warrunangku kuma tampinthi.